-Quinault National Fish Hatchery, in the shadow of Olympic National Park, raises and releases more than three million fish annually.
+Quinault National Fish Hatchery, in the shadow of Olympic National Park, raises and releases approximately three million fish annually.
 These include Coho and Chum Salmon as well as Winter-run Steelhead Trout.
 This facility is co-managed by the Quinault Indian Nation, with a primary mission to fulfill the United States treaty obligations.
 Fish release from this hatchery also benefit the local sport and commercial fisheries as well.

 Since 1871 the National Fish Hatchery System has worked to restore aquatic species that are important to the health of our aquatic systems.
 This country-wide network of national fish hatcheries works with states and tribes to conserve, restore and enhance the fish and aquatic resources of America for future generations.

 The Quinault National Fish Hatchery grew out of the cooperation between U.S. Fish & Wildlife Service and the Quinault Indian Nation, in an effort to restore and enhance the depleted salmon and steelhead fish runs on the Quinault Indian reservation and adjacent lands.
 Species and quantity reared as well as release times are subject to change based on hatchery evaluation findings, fisheries research, environmental conditions, and consensus between the USFWS managers and the Quinault Indian Nation.
 Coho and Chum Salmon, along with Winter-run Steelhead Trout, are currently being reared and released at this facility.